shadysedhom/rlmm/PLAN.md

 Phase 3 Add performance metrics (Sharpe, max drawdown, etc.)
-Phase 4 Implement & test a baseline quoting strategy (no ML yet) Phase 5 Plug in an RL agent (Stable-Baselines3 PPO) Phase 6 Visualize the results & write a report to reflect
+Phase 4 Implement & test a baseline quoting strategy (no ML yet) Phase 5 Plug in an RL agent (Stable-Baselines3 PPO) Phade 6 Refactor code for simplicity, readability, and code quality Phase 7 Visualize the results & write a report to reflect